savakarrohan/website/content/mathematics/rubiks/index.md

 1 \times 8! \times 3^{7} \times 12! \times 2^{11} \times \frac{1}{2} &= 43,252,003,274,489,856,000
 \end{align}

 These are the number of ways that a legal rubiks cube can be present in.
+That is how a legal cube could be arranged by rotation of its faces by $90^o , 180^o $.
+A cube could be dismantled and put back together in a haphazard manner, this would mean that the $P\_{Factor}$ term is neglected and thus the "Total Arrangments of a cube" will be two times "Total Permutation of Cube".
+These cubes may or may not be solvable.

+### Visualisation

+This section is taken directly from wikipedia and is very well written.

+{{<blockquote>}}
+To put this into perspective, if one had one standard-sized Rubik's Cube for each permutation, one could cover the Earth's surface 275 times, or stack them in a tower 261 light-years high.
+{{</blockquote>}}

+Just a massive number I know.

+I hope to go through the above mentioned links and even explain how the mechanism of the cube forces even permutations only in a future post.